mkumar73/beckernick.github.io/_posts/2016-10-5-dynamic-programming-knapsack.markdown

   image: "dynamic_programming_knapsack/vietnam_water_boat.jpg"
   caption: "Photo credit: Ginny Lehman"

-excerpt: "Dynamic Programming, Knapsack Problem, Discrete Optimization, Python"
+excerpt: "Dynamic Programming, Knapsack Problem, Discrete Optimization"
 ---

 One of the quintessential programs in discrete optimization is the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).
 The premise is simple.
 Given a knapsack with fixed weight capacity and a set of items with associated values and weights: